 Taylor has had leadership roles in nonprofit communications, including as director of communications and development at a local community kitchen and assistant director of communications at the Chicago Council of Global Affairs, where she led media relations for three research teams, including the former U.S. Ambassador to NATO.

-Taylor now lives in Oakland, CA and joyfully whispers “dog” whenever she sees a dog in public.
+Taylor now lives in the Bay Area and joyfully whispers “dog” whenever she sees a dog in public.